Choeur-Bragard/graphee/README.md

 Graphee is a light-weight code written in C++ to compute graph properties, such as:
 PageRank, TrustRank, harmonic centrality, etc...

-**NOTE: For now on, the code contains all the needed tools for the PageRank, but the example will arrive soon.
-This means in less than a week** :tada:

 ## What's the purpose of Graphee?
 In order to improve search engine results, one has compute some values from the graph of the web.
 Actually, some famous works are known like the